Relintai/pandemonium_engine_docs/usage/inputs/controllers_gamepads_joysticks.md

 can't get their controller to work.

 Also, note that
-`controller support was significantly improved ( https://github.com/godotengine/godot/pull/45078 )`
+`controller support was significantly improved ( https://github.com/pandemoniumengine/pandemonium/pull/45078 )`
-in Godot 3.3 and later.
+in Pandemonium 3.3 and later.